🔥 8 Heads Up for New Admins 🔥

 2. Reject vs. Delete in the Pending Queue

-Speaking of the Pending Queue, you should always reject an Event rather than delete it.
-This way, the creator is aware and can make edits to resubmit their Event.
-Likewise, you’ll need to reject, not delete, Events from a Feed if you don’t want them to import into Localist.
+Speaking of the Pending Queue, you should always reject an event rather than delete it.
+This way, the submitter is aware and can make edits to resubmit their event.
+Likewise, you’ll need to reject, not delete, events from a Feed if you don’t want them to import into Localist.

 3. Recurring Events

 If you have a series of ongoing events, Localist has got you covered with Recurring Events, which can connect various dates to one event listing.
 These types of events will be displayed in one centralized location with all of the recurring dates listed.
 Therefore, you won’t have to create multiple listings, saving you time and making navigation easier on your Users.

 4. Trending Events